A “‘kairos moment” is God’s appointed time to act.

 The Lord said, “I will surely return to you about this time next year, and Sarah your wife shall have a son.”
 And Sarah was listening at the tent door behind him.
 11 Now Abraham and Sarah were old, advanced in years.
 The way of women had ceased to be with Sarah.
 12 So Sarah laughed to herself, saying, “After I am worn out, and my lord is old, shall I have pleasure?”
 13 The Lord said to Abraham, “Why did Sarah laugh and say, ‘Shall I indeed bear a child, now that I am old?’
 14 Is anything too hard for the Lord?
 At the appointed time I will return to you, about this time next year, and Sarah shall have a son.”
 Genesis 18:10-14, ESV

 A “kairos moment” is God’s appointed time to act.

 When Mary and Martha came to Jesus and told them that Lazarus was very sick, why did Jesus wait two days (John 11:6) before going to their home?
 Probably so that He could get off chronos time and onto kairos time.

-A ‘kairos moment’ is the appointed time when the Holy Spirit is moving and ready to act.
-It is a ‘pregnant moment’ during which the Spirit is prepared to ‘deliver’ the power of God to bring dynamic transformation to a person or situation.
+A “kairos moment” is the appointed time when the Holy Spirit is moving and ready to act.
+It is a pregnant moment during which the Spirit is prepared to deliver the power of God in order to bring dynamic transformation to a person or situation.

 During these moments the Holy Spirit hovers near and waits for us to speak and act in obedience and faith, releasing Jesus to work.

 Sometimes we miss kairos moments.
-Brad Long writes,
+Brad Long wrote,

 It was the first Sunday after the youth group had returned from the mission trip to Bolivia.
 We were all relieved and excited to have our young people back.
 There had been reports of how, in addition to good work at the Christian camp, many of them had grown in their faith.